eytanohana/Graph-Algorithms/README.md

 An important property of graphs to discuss before further discussing traversals is the concept of graph connectivity.
 Two vertices *u* and *v* are connected if there exists a path between them.

+A graph is called a connected graph if vertex has a path to every other vertex.

+A graph is called completely connected if every vertex is connected to every other vertex by a single edge.

 * Basic Traversals - Topological Sort
 * Trees - explanation